 Studying at university requires students to juggle many roles.
 Learn more about balancing your study time on campus and at home.

-Learn more about self-care strategies
+Learn more about self harm

 Head to Health (H2H) is a website by the Australian Department of Health that aims to help people find good mental health and wellbeing information, resources, and links to online and phone mental health services.
 These are hand-picked from Australia’s leading health providers, together in one place.
 It supports people seeking help – either for themselves or someone they care about.